 Consider planting this shrub in a foundation bed.
 Also, try to prune Koreanspice viburnum just after the flowers die back to promote future flower growth.

 6. Mapleleaf Viburnum (Viburnum Acerifolium)

-The leaves of mapleleaf viburnum have a shape that is nearly identical to the leaves of a red maple tree.
-They even share similar coloration both in the growing season and in the fall.
+The leaves of mapleleaf viburnum are nearly identical to the leaves of a red maple tree, and they even share similar coloration both in the growing season and in the fall.
 These leaves are also deciduous and have black spots on their undersides.

 This shrub has small white flowers that grow at the ends of long stalks.
 After dying back in early summer, the flowers give way to fruit.
-This fruit appears as a series of small berry-like drupes.
-These persist from summer into winter.
+This fruit appears as a series of small berry-like drupes that persist from summer into winter.

 Mapleleaf viburnum is more shade tolerant than other viburnums.
 It is also a great option for a planting scheme focused on naturalization.